hiker/fab_new/Documentation/source/site-specific-config.rst

                              compiler=compiler, mpi=True)

-The tool system allows several different tools to use the same name for the executable, as long as the Fab name is different.
+The tool system allows several different tools to use the same name for the executable, as long as the Fab name is different, i.e. the `mpicc-{compiler.name}`.
 The tool repository will automatically add compiler wrapper for `mpicc` and `mpif90` for any compiler that is added by Fab.
-If you want to add a new compiler, which can also be invoked using `mpif90`, you need to add a compiler wrapper as follows (example taking from the ToolRepository):
+If you want to add a new compiler, which can also be invoked using `mpicc`, you need to add a compiler wrapper as follows:

 .. code-block::
     :linenos: